maniraj0/todo-app-master/README.md

 # todo-app-master
-to create a advanced todo list
+one can create a advanced todo list